ryandward/sgrna_design/README.rst

 Create a local copy of this repository and move into **sgrna_design** directory.
 =================

+This step automates downloading the current iteration of this sgrna_design project into any directory on your computer.
+After successfully acquiring this project, you change into the project directory.

 ``git clone https://github.com/ryandward/sgrna_design.git && cd sgrna_design``

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------